titansys/zender-mod-stackfood/README.md

 ## Installation

-This modification is very easy to install, this is basically a modified controller files of the default script files.
+This modification is very easy to install.
+It is basically modified controller files of the default script files.

-1. Download the latest zip file from [here]()
+1. Download the latest zip file from [here](https://github.com/titansys/zender-mod-stackfood/releases).

+2. Upload the contents of **install** folder to the root of your StackFood admin.

+3. Import the install.sql file into your StackFood admin database.

+4. Configure Zender in the StackFood admin SMS module settings.

+5. All done!